Comparison

 | Built for TTRPGs | Via community plugins | |

-| AI character generator | Full stat blocks & backstory | |
+| Character creator | Full stat blocks + backstory | Manual markdown |

-| AI encounter builder | CR-balanced for your party | |
+| Encounter builder | CR-balanced for party level | |

-| NPC generator | Stats, personality, secrets, inventory | |
+| NPC sheets | Typed fields: stats, personality, secrets, inventory | Markdown frontmatter you define |

-| Campaign idea generator | ||
+| Campaign idea generator | Three-act premises with hooks | |

-| Name generator | Lore-aware, multi-system | |
+| Name generator | Lore-appropriate, multi-system | |

-| Worldbuilder | Structured entities with AI | Free-form markdown |
+| Worldbuilder | Eight typed entity types with linked dropdowns | Free-form markdown + plugins |

 | SRD reference | Built-in, searchable | Manual import / plugins |

-| Entity relationships | Auto-linked (quest → NPC → faction) | [[Wiki links]] (manual) |
+| Entity relationships | Auto-pulled dropdowns (quest → NPC → faction) | [[Wiki links]] (manual) |

 | Stat block rendering | Native ability scores, skills, HP, AC | Fantasy Statblocks plugin |

-| Graph view | Coming soon | Best-in-class |
+| Graph view | Best-in-class | |

 | Offline access | ||